YohDeadfall/Enumerate/Readme.md

 # Enumerate
 Enumerate is a murkup extension and a value converter which allow to bind to `Enum` properties in XAML.
+It also supports other types for which `TypeConverter.GetStandardValues()` returns a collection of standard values.

 ## Features